Periodontal Disease and Pulpitis: The Link

 Root canal therapy (RCT) is the best treatment for pulpitis.
 It removes the diseased pulp from the root canals, and then uses a crown to stabilize the tooth.
 Extraction is an option for diseased teeth that root canal therapy can’t save.

 One thing leads to another: a single dental issue could compromise your overall oral health.
 That’s why Advanced Endodontics of Texas offers state-of-the-art treatment options to keep all aspects of your oral hygiene on track.
-Give us a call at Keller Office Phone Number 817-562-4141 to find out more about our treatment methods!
+Give us a call at Endodontics Office in Keller Phone Number 817-562-4141 to find out more about our treatment methods!

 Comments are closed.